Ridiculous-Engineering/meteor-collection-revisions/README.md

 --- | --- | ---
-field | 'revisions' | name of the field which will hold the document's revisions within itself  *String* lastModifiedField | 'lastModified' | Name of the field storing the date / time the document was last modified *String* ignoreWithin | false | If an update occurs within this timeframe since the last update, a new revision will not be created.
-Keep as false to capture all updates (no unit needed if false). *false or Number* ignoreWithinUnit | 'minutes' | the unit that goes along with the ignoreWithin number.
-Ignored if ignoreWithin is false *(seconds/minutes/hours/etc)* keep | true | Specify a number if you wish to only retain a limited number of revisions per document.
+field | 'revisions' | name of the field which will hold the document's revisions within itself  *String* lastModifiedField | 'lastModified' | Name of the field storing the date / time the document was last modified *String* ignoreWithin | 0 | If an update occurs within this amount of milliseconds since the last update, a new revision will not be created. *Number* keep | true | Specify a number if you wish to only retain a limited number of revisions per document.
 True = retain all revisions. *Number or Boolean* prune | false | Will delete the restored revision and all subsequent revisions. *Boolean* debug | false | Turn to true to get console debug messages.